Hands up who can profess to actually know anything about their car, other than how to drive it?

 Post contributed by Keri Hedrick – Mom of 3 and editor of Family Travel in the Middle East – follow along with her online magazine for more great tips on road tripping in the UAE and Middle East region.

-For more driving tips, you may also be interested in:
+For more driving and car care tips, you may also be interested in:

 © Family Road Trip